zhangying815/censoredGP/README.md

 - Gaussian Process regression
 - likelihood-based treatment of right-censored responses
-- Vecchia approximation for scalable computation
+- Vecchia approximation for scalable computation with large datasets

 This focuses on the following steps: